heavyblotto/bfw/src/docs/game-design.md

 Players will have specific properties that affect gameplay:
 1. **Experience Points (XP)**: Players earn XP by winning rounds and battles.
 Accumulating XP allows the Player to level up and unlock new Bigfoot characters.
 2. **Level**: Player levels are tied to the number of games won and experience points earned.
 Higher levels unlock more Bigfoots and abilities.
+3. **Points**: Players earn points through various gameplay actions and achievements.
+Points contribute to leaderboards and can be used for special rewards.
 4. **Bigfoot Selection**: As Players progress, they unlock more powerful Bigfoots with unique stats and abilities.
-6. **Win Pile Management**: Players must strategically decide when to collect cards into their win pile and when to risk attacking.
+5. **Win Pile Management**: Players must strategically decide when to collect cards into their win pile and when to risk attacking.

 ### Bigfoot Character Properties for Gameplay
 - **Name**: The name of the Bigfoot character (e.g. Sasquatch, Skunk Ape, Yowie, Yeti, Orang Mawas, etc.)